comit-network/RFCs/RFC-002-SWAP.md

 #### `unknown-asset`

-If any of the given assets (alpha or beta) are unknown to the receiving party, they can use the `unknown-asset` error to communicate this.
+An asset referenced by the sending party is unknown to the receiving party.

 ##### `details`